pjvds/born2code.net-backup/_drafts/auto-deploy.md

 keywords: [auto deploy, wercker, continuous integration]
 ---

-In my [last blogpost](/blog/2013/05/27/simplify-your-jekyll-publishing-process-with-wercker/) I described how I used [wercker](http://wercker.com) to automate the publishing and deployment process of this blog.
-Since then I've fixed some typo's from my iPhone and I used it to publish draft posts to a staging area of my blog.
-The later helps me to increase the quality of my posts and allows others to proof read in the final form before they get published.
+In my [last blogpost](/blog/2013/05/27/simplify-your-jekyll-publishing-process-with-wercker/) I described how I leverage [wercker](http://wercker.com) to automate the publishing and deployment process of my blog.
+Since then I've fixed typo's from my iPhone and I used it to publish draft posts to a staging area of my blog.
+This staging area helps me to increase the quality of my posts and allows others to proof read in the final form before they get published.
 You can expect a blogpost about this in the near future.
 Now I want to share that [wercker introduced auto-deploy](http://blog.wercker.com/2013/06/05/Autodeployment.html) and how this feature changed the way I blog.

 ## Auto Deployment